CMU-313/nodebb-fall-2025-matcha/UserGuide.md

 How to use: This feature allows a user to post anonymously.
 When creating a new topic, there is a toggle that allows the user to make the post anonymous.
 When this is turned on, after the user creates the topic, when viewing the post (in detailed and list views), the creator's name shows up as as Anonymous and their profile picture is a default "A".
+Additionally, the name and profile picture are not linked to the user's account unlike for non-anonymous users.

 How to user test:
 Run new automated tests that run with npm run test (make sure these pass, details below)